 We have a small number of clinical sites in Russia in our RESPONSE clinical trial and in our ASSURE clinical trial.
 Because of continuing military action in Ukraine we suspended all clinical trial activity in Ukraine.
 Ongoing geo-political turmoil and continuing military action in the region, together with widening sanctions imposed on Russia, have also caused us to begin to wind down clinical trial activity in Russia.
 We expect clinical trial activity in Russia to terminate by the end of the fourth quarter of 2023.
-The ongoing military action and sanctions may still affect our RESPONSE and ASSURE clinical trials in Russia prior to completion of our wind down.
-In addition, sites and site personnel may not be able to continue in the trials and we may need to suspend or terminate the trials in Russia prior to the end of our expected wind down.
-While we have only a small number of clinical sites and enrolled patients in Russia, these disruptions and potential suspensions could complicate the analysis of data from subjects in Russia.
+The ongoing military action and sanctions may still affect our RESPONSE and ASSURE clinical trials in Russia prior to completion of our wind down and could complicate the analysis of data from subjects in Russia.